 Wrap Up:

 Love songs are powerful instruments of emotional expression.
 You can expect to be filled with a variety of sentiments when you get to play any of these songs on your favorite guitar.
 Some can make you feel sad.
-Most will make you feel blessed for having loved and be loved.
+Most will make you feel blessed for having loved and been loved.
 Whatever the case, these songs are sure to get you well in tune with your emotions.

 My name is Chris and I’ve had a passion for music and guitars for as long as I can remember.
 I started this website with some of my friends who are musicians, music teachers, gear heads, and music enthusiasts so we could provide high-quality guitar and music-related content.